+7.10.6.
 Spatial Development Framework

 The municipality developed and adopted the spatial development framework in the 2014/15 for the period of five years.
 The approved spatial development framework was reviewed in the 2019/2020 financial year and adopted on the 13th May 2022.
 As part of implementing the approved spatial development framework, the municipality is in the process of developing the local spatial development framework of the identified nodes.
-In this current financial year, the municipality has developed and adopted (26th March 2020) the coastal spatial development framework to guide the development in the fast growing Mzamba node and the incorporation of N2 construction that is underway.
+In the 2021/22 financial year, the municipality developed and adopted (26th March 2020) the coastal spatial development framework to guide the development in the fast growing Mzamba node and the incorporation of N2 construction that is underway.
+In the current financial year 2022/23 the municipality is in the process of developing the KuBha Magusheni local Spatial Development Framework.
 The municipality intend to develop the N2 corridor development plan with the intension of promulgating a town along the coast.

+7.10.7.
 Local Economic Development Strategy